Pushkar Singh Dhami

-Pushkar Singh Dhami (born 16 September 1975) is an Indian politician and a member of the Bharatiya Janata Party, serving as the Chief Minister of Uttarakhand since 4 July 2021.
-He represents the Champawat Assembly constituency in the Uttarakhand Legislative Assembly since 2022 and previously from Khatima from 2012 to 2022.
-He lost his seat in 2022 elections, but was re-elected as Chief Minister by BJP MLAs.
+Pushkar Singh Dhami (born 16 September 1975) is an Indian politician and a member of the Bharatiya Janata Party, serving as the Chief Minister of Uttarakhand since 4 July 2021, who is also the longest serving chief minister for the state.
+He has represented the Champawat Assembly constituency in the Uttarakhand Legislative Assembly since 2022 and represented Khatima from 2012 to 2022.
+He lost his seat in the 2022 elections, but was re-elected as Chief Minister by BJP MLAs.
 He was later elected to Uttarakhand Legislative Assembly following a by-election.
-He is the only Chief Minister of the state to assume a second consecutive term as CM, since its creation.
+He is the only Chief Minister of the state to assume a second consecutive term as CM.

 Personal life and career

-Pushkar Singh Dhami was born in a Kumaoni Rajput family at Tundi village of Pithoragarh district.
+Pushkar Singh Dhami was born in a Kumaoni Rajput family at Tundi village of Pithoragarh.
 His ancestral village is Harkhola, Pithoragarh district in the state of Uttarakhand.
-His family moved to Tundi village where he studied until 5th standard after that they moved to Nagla Tarai Bhabar, Khatima.
+His family moved to Tundi village where he studied until 5th standard.
+After that, they moved to Nagla Tarai Bhabar, Khatima.
 His father was in the army and retired as a Subedar.

-He graduated from Lucknow University in Human Resource Management & Industrial Relations and pursued LL.B. from University of Lucknow.
+He graduated from Lucknow University in Human Resource Management and pursued LL.B. from University of Lucknow.
 He has also served as an adviser to Bhagat Singh Koshiyari while Koshiyari was serving as the Chief Minister of Uttarakhand in 2001.

 Political career

+Chief Minister Dhami at the swearing in ceremony in 2022; Prime Minister Narendra Modi and Governor Gurmit Singh were also present in the event.

-Dhami started his political career in the year 1990 with Akhil Bharatiya Vidyarthi Parishad, the student wing of the Bharatiya Janata Party.Pushkar Singh Dhami worked as a political adviser to former CM Bhagat Singh Koshyari.
+Dhami started his political career in 1990 with Akhil Bharatiya Vidyarthi Parishad, the student wing of the Bharatiya Janata Party.
+Pushkar Singh Dhami worked as a political adviser to former CM Bhagat Singh Koshyari.
 He also served as the state president of the Bharatiya Janata Yuva Morcha until 2008.
 During this time, he was credited with asserting the state government to reserve 70% of opportunities for the local youth in industries of the state.
 On 2021, in political crisis Dhami to be considered as the deputy chief minister.